eneroth/git-externals/README.markdown

 # Git-externals

 Git-externals allows you to quickly and easily add and update external SVN and GIT repositories as subdirectories in a git project.
+For GIT, the [subtree merge strategy] [subtree] is used.

 ### Example using SVN repositories
 Your project looks like this: